bormaxi8080/osint-timeline/DRAFT.md

 Sometimes he sobbed.
 And then he laughed.
 And then he sobbed again.

+And we will go with you walk along the tram rails
+We sit on pipes at the beginning of the ring road
+Our warm wind will be black smoke from the pipe of the plant The waybill will be a yellow platform of the traffic light

 The air can withstand only those ...

 ----